Topl/BramblJS/README.md

 To install from source:
 - Git clone using ``git clone https://github.com/topl/BramblJS``
-- Run `npm run install` within the cloned repo to install all dependencies
+- Run `npm install` within the cloned repo to install all dependencies

 # Usage